Frequently Asked Questions...

 How soon before the wedding should we arrive in Italy?

-This depends on when your declaration will be.
+For civil ceremonies, this depends on when your declaration will be.
 We will be able to advise you on booking your ceremony.
 Usually a couple of days before the big day is perfect although there may be exceptions depending on the town hall.

 Can we remarry if we have been divorced?